 Capturing '60s Soul with UAD Plug-Ins

-Producer and composer Steve Levine, most famous for his work on Culture Club’s studio albums, was commissioned to recreate the classic sound of 1960's soul for Audio Network, which licenses production music for film and television.
-In order to capture the vibe of the era, Levine employed specialized vocal talent, '60s-era recording equipment, and even modern gear that embody vintage characteristics, including UAD Powered Plug-Ins.
-Read on to learn how to capture the Motown-style soul sound with the help of Universal Audio’s faithful emulations of classic vintage gear —including the Fairchild 670 and Studer A800 Tape Recorder.
+Producer and composer Steve Levine, most famous for his work on Culture Club’s studio albums, was commissioned to recreate the classic sound of 1960's soul for Audio Network.
+In order to capture the vibe of the era, Levine employed specialized vocal talent, '60s-era recording equipment, and even vintage-inspired modern equipment, including UAD Powered Plug‑Ins.

 Capturing the Soul Sound of the '60s

 I was commissioned by Audio Network to produce a very interesting and intriguing project — to record as well as capture the vibe and sound of an authentic soul recording session from the mid to late 1960’s.
 The recording wasn’t meant to be specifically a Motown, Stax, or Atlantic Records soul sound, but was meant to sound along the same lines — as if we were in a parallel universe.

 I’m not old enough to have been making records in the 1960’s (I was born 1958), but I knew from my radio series, The Record Producers on BBC Radio 2 and 6 Music, that Motown Studio had 8-track recording facilities from 1965 onwards.
 The majority of what we all love as the “classic Motown sound” — The Four Tops’ “Reach Out,” or The Supremes’ “Reflections” and “Can’t Hurry Love” — were all 8-track recordings.